 - Data Store

-The data model section on the right hand side shows the data that is shown in your dashboard.
-By default, all fields from the feature layer are listed here.
-To add a field simply click and drag it from the data source to the data model.
+The Data Model panel on the right hand side shows the list of data that will actually be displayed in the dashboard.
+By default, all fields from the feature layer for the selected geography are listed here.
+To add further data, simply click and drag them from the Data Source panel into the Data Model panel.

 Feature ID Field

 You can assign one of the fields of your feature layer as feature IDs.
 Feature IDs are needed as common identifiers if you want to use any CSV data or comparison areas.
 The field that is used for feature IDs should hold unique values for all your features.
 If you do not plan to use a CSV file or comparison areas you do not need to assign feature IDs.

 After adding a CSV file you will not be able to change your feature ID again.